Who We Are

 Patrícia Villela Marino, Co-founder and President

-Patrícia leads H360’s day-to-day activities, defining our strategy, inspiring our team, working in the field with our partners and collaborators, and forging partnerships with public institutions, private companies and civic-social entrepreneurs in order to achieve common objectives.
+Patrícia leads H360’s day-to-day activities, defining our strategy, working in the field with our partners and collaborators, and forging partnerships with public institutions, private companies and civic-social entrepreneurs in order to achieve common objectives.

 Patrícia holds a law degree from Mackenzie University, was invited as a guest student in the course on Philanthropy and the Third Sectors at the J.F.
 Kennedy School of Government at Harvard University.
 She is a founding member of the Global Shapers advisory board of the World Economic Forum and created the São Paulo hub.
 She led the creation of the Latin American Platform on Drug Policy (PLPD).
-Patrícia is a member of the Managing Board of the Secretariat of Prison Administration of the State of São Paulo and of the Advisory Board of Ruth Cardoso Center.
-Up to 2019, she also participated of the Executive Board of the Biennial of Americas at the invitation of ex-governor of Colorado John Hickenlooper.
-Furthermore, she participates of the Managing Board of the Secretariat of Social Assistance and Development of the City of São Paulo and of the Board of the Stanford Center on Philanthropy and Civil Society.
-Patrícia is also the co-founder of CIVI-CO, a work space that brings together civic-social entrepreneurs.
+Patrícia is a member of the Advisory Board of Ruth Cardoso Center.
+She also participated of the Executive Board of the Biennial of Americas at the invitation of ex-governor of Colorado John Hickenlooper, and of the Managing Board of the Secretariat of Social Assistance and Development of the City of São Paulo.
+Patrícia is the co-founder of CIVI-CO as well, a work space that brings together civic-social entrepreneurs.

-Mother to Daniel and the first of three children, Patrícia is a civic-social entrepreneur committed to her country and to the cause of spreading the culture of collaboration.
+Mother to Daniel, Patrícia is a civic-social entrepreneur committed to her country and to the cause of spreading the culture of collaboration.